 Why is Stargazer the World’s Most Popular Lily?

 I am not alone in my affection for lilies.
-They are the 4th most popular cut flower in the world, right behind roses, chrysanthemums and tulips.
-But most people, whether they live in Kalamazoo, Paris or Tokyo, only have eyes for one very particular variety of lily: Stargazer.
-They ask for them by name and they’ll take no substitutes.
+They are the world’s 4th most popular cut flower, right behind roses, chrysanthemums and tulips.
+Lily breeders and commercial growers have responded to consumer demand by introducing lilies in many different colors and styles.
+But many people only have eyes for one particular Oriental lily: Stargazer.

-How much does Stargazer dominate the lily market?
-Holland produces more than 10 million Stargazer lily bulbs every year!
+To what extent does Stargazer dominate the lily market?
+At last count, Holland was producing more than 10 million Stargazer lily bulbs each year!

 Why Stargazer Rules the Lily World

-Most lily bulbs — 98% of them — are grown for cut flowers.
+Most lilies — 98% of them — are grown for cut flowers.
 These bulbs are forced in greenhouses and then cut, packed and shipped to market.
 No lily has ever been better at being a cut flower than Stargazer.
 Here’s why:

-- The bulbs are easy to propagate.
-This is important when you need to produce millions of bulbs at a time.
+- The bulbs are easy to propagate, which is important when you need to produce millions of them.

-- When Stargazer bulbs are forced, they typically bloom 2 weeks earlier than similar varieties.
+- When the bulbs are forced, they typically bloom 2 weeks earlier than similar varieties.

 - The stems are naturally shorter than most other Oriental lilies, which is good for shipping.

-- Stargazer bulbs typically produce 1 and often 2 more buds per stem over similar varieties.
+- The bulbs typically produce 1 and often 2 extra buds per stem, compared with similar varieties.

 - Consistent demand means there’s always a good supply of bulbs and prices stay relatively low.

-Stargazer lilies are as popular with home gardeners as they are with commercial growers.
-This is partly due to name recognition.
-But it’s also because Stargazer is an excellent performer in the garden.
-It is reliable, compact and early blooming, producing lots of flowers on every stem.
-And the flowers you get at home are just as big, colorful and sweetly fragrant as the ones you get from a florist.
+Home gardeners are also big fans of Stargazer lilies.
+This may be due to name recognition, but it’s also because Stargazer is an excellent performer in the garden.
+It is reliable, compact, early blooming, and produces lots of buds on every stem.
+You can expect the flowers to be just as big, colorful and sweetly fragrant as the ones you get from a florist.

-Lily bulbs are available for pre-order starting in January and are shipped in the spring at the proper planting time for your growing zone.
+Lily bulbs are available for pre-order starting in January and are shipped in early spring at the proper planting time for your growing zone.
+Bulbs are also available for immediate purchase during April and May or as long as supplies last.
 Click here to see our full selection of lilies.